frankorc/Nvim/README.md

 # Nvim
 Neovim is a fork of the Vim code.
-Bring the best of [Vim](https://www.vim.org/) with a better experience that can work from the terminal.
+Brings the best of [Vim](https://www.vim.org/) with a better experience that can work from the terminal.
 It has a high customization capacity and everything can be controlled with the keyboard using commands.

 So, here is my customization: